refaqtor/crate/blackbox/docs/appendices/release-notes/unreleased.rst

 Changes
 =======

-- Added support for scalar function evaluation as :ref:`Table functions <table-functions-scalar>`.
+- Enabled Scalar function evaluation when used :ref:`in the query FROM clause <table-functions-scalar>`.

 - Show the session setting description in the output of the ``SHOW ALL`` statement.